Policy Press

 Bristol University Press

-Helle Rydstrom is Professor at the Department of Gender Studies at Lund University, Sweden.
+Helle Rydstrom is Professor at the Division of Gender Studies at Lund University, Sweden.

 Mo Hamza is Professor at the Division of Risk Management and Societal Safety at Lund University, Sweden.

-Thomas Gammeltoft-Hansen is Professor at the Center for Global Mobility Law at the University of Copenhagen, Denmark.
+Thomas Gammeltoft-Hansen is Professor at and Director of the Centre of Excellence for Global Mobility Law at the University of Copenhagen, Denmark.

 Vanja Berggren is Senior Lecturer at the Department of Neurobiology, Care Sciences and Society at the Karolinska Institute, Sweden.